JT-Engineering-Dev/azure-infra-cicd-starter/README.md

 ## ⚙️ What the workflows do
 - Each workflow checks out the repo, logs in to Azure with your Service Principal, and runs Terraform **on the GitHub runner** using `terraform/environments/<env>.tfvars`.
+- Immediately after login we run `scripts/bootstrap-tfstate.sh`, which uses the optional `TFSTATE_*` repo variables to ensure the configured resource group/storage account/container exist (it’s safe to point it at pre-existing resources).
-- State is stored in the Storage Account you bootstrapped above (`azure-infra-cicd-starter-<workspace>.tfstate` keys).
+- State is stored in the Storage Account you bootstrapped above (`env:<workspace>/azure-infra-cicd-starter.tfstate` blobs).
 Plan, apply, and destroy all share that state so resource changes stay consistent.
 - To change infrastructure, edit the tfvars file (e.g., switch the prefix, location, SKUs), commit, and rerun the workflow for that environment.
 Terraform handles the diff automatically.

 ---